Dwarf rainbowfish: In the aquarium

 Despite their size, this fish requires a tank of 15 gallons or more, with a length of at least 50–60 centimetres to accommodate their energetic nature.
 Schools of no less than six should be kept, with as much as or more females than males to limit infighting and disperse aggression.

 Whilst they are generally peaceful, males will spar with each other or other male rainbowfish especially in the morning.
-This should not be an issue unless there are less females in the tank or the school is too small.
+This should not be an issue unless there are fewer females in the tank or the school is too small.
 They can be kept with practically any tropical freshwater fish that is not large or aggressive enough to eat them.

 Owing to their omnivorous habits, it is advised to feed them a varied diet, including diced leafy greens and the occasional live food such as mosquito larvae and brine shrimp as it will stimulate their instincts and enhance their colours.

 This species will appreciate a heavily planted tank, including floating plants to make them feel safe from what would be overhead threats in the wild.
 They enjoy temperatures around 25°C and a pH of 7.